LEDThereBeLight/intuitive-coding/_posts/2015-01-05-learning-a-language.md

 Computers read top-down, left-to-right just like us.
 Imagine you are a 5 year old just learning how to read.
 You don't know a lot of words, but you know some words.
 You can use the words you already know to help you learn more words.

-But you've just opened up a new book, and you read this sentence:
+You've just opened up a new book, and you read this sentence:

 Not for the first time, an `argument`{:.quote-text} had broken out over `breakfast`{:.quote-text .red} at number four, Privet `Drive`{:.quote-text .red}.
 {: .quote}